Pudent/rnInstaller/Readme.md

-CakesROP
+ReiNand Rop Installer
 ========

-A modified rop installer for CakesFW.
+A modified CakesROP installer for ReiNand.

 Credits to zoogie for creating this. https://gbatemp.net/threads/homebrew-development.360646/page-182#post-5461751